Contents: genres / advising / choosing courses / incompletes/

 If you intend to search for a job that starts right after graduation, or even if you won’t be looking until years later, you should build a dossier through Interfolio.
 You can learn more about Interfolio through Brown’s Career Planning office on Angell Street.
 Through this service, you can have faculty members (at Brown and elsewhere) place letters on file, which may then be sent out at your request.

 We recommend that you activate your Brown account as soon as you get your Brown ID.
 You can do this at activate.brown.edu.
-If you wish to forward your Brown electronic mail to another account, you can do it immediately after activating your Brown account; however, you will still need your Brown username and password for things like the computer clusters, online grades, registering for classes…
+If you wish to forward your Brown electronic mail to another account, you can do it immediately after activating your Brown account; however, you will still need your Brown username and password for logging on to department computer, online grades, registering for classes…

-While the department is largely a Mac-based community, our graduate computer room has both Mac and PC platforms.
+The department is largely a Mac-based community and our graduate computer room houses several computers, copier and printers for your use.
 We appreciate your being respectful of the machines in the computer room and that you report any problems to the program manager as soon as one crops up.

 Graduate students who have been invited to present papers at academic conferences can apply to the Graduate School for up to $500 to cover travel related expenses.
 Only students in their second year (or thereafter) are eligible to apply for this reimbursement.
 For conference travel reimbursement instructions, visit: Conference Travel-Graduate School